Marzuki Yahya

-Marzuki bin Haji Yahya (born 4 September 1970) is a Malaysian politician.
+Marzuki bin Yahya (born 4 September 1970) is a Malaysian politician.
 He is a member of the Parti Bumiputera Perkasa Malaysia (PUTRA), a former member of the Homeland Fighters' Party (PEJUANG) and its Deputy President from August 2020 to his resignation in January 2023, and a former member of the Malaysian United Indigenous Party (BERSATU) and its Secretary-General from September 2018 to his termination from position in March 2020.
 He served as the Deputy Minister of Foreign Affairs in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020 and Senator from July 2018 to July 2021.

 Education

 Marzuki had been accused of making a false claim that he holds a Bachelor of Business Administration from the University of Cambridge via distance learning.
 However, it was later revealed that the University of Cambridge does not offer any distance learning degree.
 He later clarified that he in fact obtained his degree from Cambridge International University, which is not affiliated or related to the University of Cambridge.
 Cambridge International University was reportedly a non-accredited institution and a diploma mill.